learning-zone/javascript-basics/README.md

 #### Q. ***What are the steps involved in return false usage?***

 The return false statement in event handlers performs the below steps,
-1. First it stops the browser's default action or behaviour.
+1. First it stops the browser default action or behaviour.
 2. It prevents the event from propagating the DOM
 3. Stops callback execution and returns immediately when called.